geewiz/amqp_ada/README.md

 # AMQP Ada - AMQP 0-9-1 Protocol Implementation in Ada

 An Ada implementation of the AMQP 0-9-1 protocol for connecting to message brokers like RabbitMQ.
+Note: I'm new to Ada and built this library using an LLM agent so I can learn the language by applying it in my daily DevOps practice.
+I couldn't find too many libraries for this space that are still maintained.
+I'll do my best to refactor and extend this foundation to proper Ada engineering standards. **Community input is always welcome** because my main goal is learning.

+One practical consequence of this approach is that until this library has reached a mature version 1.0, there will probably be **breaking changes** even with only minor version bumps.

 ## Project Status